If you’re a coach, you should be getting paid in full and on-time.

 4. Works For a Coaching Business

 Coaches have unique needs in billing.
-We need to be able to offer payment plans and ongoing sessions-per-month packages.
-We need to be able to make sure that clients have paid us before they’re able to start scheduling their sessions.
-And as a small business, we need a solution that will hit our bank account quickly.
+They need to be able to offer payment plans and ongoing sessions-per-month packages.
+They need to be able to make sure that clients have paid before they’re able to start scheduling their sessions.
+And as a small business, they need a solution that will fill their bank account quickly.

 Anything you can do to get paid quickly and consistently is a plus.